rohit-lakhanpal/build-your-own-copilot/GETTING-STARTED.md

 #### 3.4. **ChatGPT Plugin Quickstart using Python and FastAPI**:
 - **[ChatGPT Plugin Quickstart using Python and FastAPI](https://github.com/Azure-Samples/openai-plugin-fastapi)**: This repository contains a sample ChatGPT Plugin using GitHub Codespaces, VS Code (locally), and Azure.

-For this example, plese follow the [Run Locally](https://github.com/Azure-Samples/openai-plugin-fastapi#run-locally) instructions.
+For this example, please follow the [Run Locally](https://github.com/Azure-Samples/openai-plugin-fastapi#run-locally) instructions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>